AlexWetzel/Sandwich-Store/README.md

 Clicking the red button next to an item on the order panel will remove it.

-After navigating through each ingredient page, You'll have 3 options:

-1.Add More: Add more sandwiches to your order
+After navigating through each ingredient page, You'll return to the menu page.
+You can now submit your order or cancel it by clicking either button on the bottom of the page.
-2.Check Out: Finish your order
-3.Reset: Erase your order and go back to the start screen

-Once you hit 'Check Out', the page will display your order number and reset the app after 5 seconds.
+If you hit 'Submit Order', the page will display your order number and reset the app after 5 seconds.

+If you hit 'Cancel Order', you will return to the start page.